Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/repos/ad3/index.md

 - **Arduino**

   To get started, first you are going to need an Arduino.
-Arduno Uno ar available at the [ECA bookit stores](https://bookit.eca.ed.ac.uk/av/) across campus.
+Arduino UNOs are available at the [ECA bookit stores](https://bookit.eca.ed.ac.uk/av/) across campus.

 - **Sensors**

-  Sensor kits are also available from the bookit store.
+  Sensor kits are also available from the [BookIt store](https://bookit.eca.ed.ac.uk/av/).
 As the semester progresses, you will need to look for sensor that can get the data you need.
 If you aren't sure which sensor you need, email [Digital Development](mailto:DigiDevECA@ed.ac.uk?subject=Help With Sensors&body=Hi,%0A%0A I Need X in order to do Y. Which sensor do I need?)

 ### Software